ese5160/a14g-final-submission-s25-t21-pixel-circuit/README.md

 ## 2. Project Summary

-### 1 · Device Description
+### 1. Device Description
-* **What it is** – SmartDoor Vision retrofits a dorm‑room or apartment door with a PIR motion sensor and an ESP‑EYE camera.
+* **What it is** – A battery‑powered smart‑door add‑on that live‑streams video, senses motion and pushes e‑mail alerts.
+A Node‑RED dashboard shows status, hosts an emergency button and triggers OTA firmware updates.
-* **Why we built it** – Traditional peepholes provide zero remote awareness and no recording.
-SD‑Vision solves that limitation without modifying building wiring.
+* **Why we built it** – Dorm rooms lack intercoms; package theft and unwanted visitors are common.
+We wanted a retrofit solution—no drilling, no paid cloud.
 * **Internet integration** – Events publish over MQTT to an Azure VM running Node‑RED.
 From the dashboard you can:
   * Watch live video & snapshots
   * Read door status (“attention/safe”) in real time